Employer's Duty: Do They Need to Contribute to PF if Salary Exceeds Rs. 6500?

 Sushant S Kulkarni

-If basic is less than 6500 then which figure should consider for PF calculation.
+If the basic salary is less than 6500, then which figure should be considered for PF calculation?

 Sushant